 It has a sloping pocket with an undercut and a double airbag cushion made of high-quality material.

-It also includes a luxurious, durable hard shell, and plush lining and is covered with nylon.
-The case is fitted with a shoulder strap that fits into the zip pocket.
+It also includes a luxurious, durable hard shell and plush lining covered with nylon.
+The case has a shoulder strap that fits into the zip pocket.

 The most important thing is that its price is relatively affordable.
 Considering everything is better than renting a flute.

-Gemeinhard is designed with a focus on beginner comfort and ergonomic shape offset G-keys.
+Gemeinhard is designed to focus on beginner comfort and ergonomic shape offset G-keys.

 This flute features silver-plated heads, bodies, and keys.
 The C-fittings are also silver-plated and stable, with closed holes with offset G-keys in an ergonomic shape.